NetMediate Benchmark Results

 {

-No MakeGenericType, no typeof(TResult) switch, no assembly scanning — fully NativeAOT-compatible.
+GenDI registers the decorator chain in DI automatically.
+No MakeGenericType, no assembly scanning — fully NativeAOT-compatible.

 Dispatch semantics